Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 The Import Fees Deposit is Amazon's system for handling taxes and duty on orders shipped from outside the destination country.
 When you order an item that ships to Ireland from outside the EU, Amazon estimates the total taxes and duty due to Irish Revenue and charges this as a deposit at checkout.1

 Amazon then uses this deposit to pay the import fees on your behalf to the carrier, who pays Irish Revenue.
-If the actual fees come in lower than the deposit, Amazon refunds you the difference.
+If the actual fees come in lower than the deposit, Amazon refunds the difference.

-For orders where Amazon applies an Import Fees Deposit, the price you see at checkout is typically the final landed price, and you are unlikely to receive a surprise bill on delivery.
-This is generally more predictable than smaller non-EU retailers who may not collect duty upfront.
-Revenue notes the duty may be collected at checkout or on delivery depending on the seller's arrangements, so confirm the checkout total before ordering.
+For orders where Amazon applies an Import Fees Deposit, the price you see at checkout is usually the final landed price, and you are unlikely to receive a surprise bill on delivery.
+This is generally more predictable than smaller non-EU retailers who may not collect duty upfront, in which case An Post adds a €6.95 handling fee to release the parcel.4 Confirm the checkout total before ordering.

-Amazon.ie vs Amazon.co.uk — full customs comparison
+Amazon.ie vs Amazon.co.uk, full customs comparison

-| Order Type | Ships From | €3 Duty from July 2026? | How Charged |
+| Order Type | Ships From | €3 duty since July 2026? | How Charged |

 |---|---|---|---|

-| Amazon.ie Global Store | Amazon EU | No — EU-sourced | No duty applies |
+| Amazon.ie Global Store | Amazon EU | No, EU-sourced | No duty applies |

-| Amazon.ie Marketplace (EU seller) | Within EU | No — EU-sourced | No duty applies |
+| Amazon.ie Marketplace (EU seller) | Within EU | No, EU-sourced | No duty applies |

-| Amazon.ie Marketplace (non-EU seller) | UK / US / China | Yes — non-EU | Import Fees Deposit or on delivery |
+| Amazon.ie Marketplace (non-EU seller) | UK / US / China | Yes, non-EU | Import Fees Deposit or on delivery |

-| Amazon.co.uk (sold by Amazon) | Great Britain | Yes — non-EU | Import Fees Deposit at checkout |
+| Amazon.co.uk (sold by Amazon) | Great Britain | Yes, non-EU | Import Fees Deposit at checkout |

-| Amazon.co.uk (UK third-party seller) | Great Britain | Yes — non-EU | Checkout or on delivery |
+| Amazon.co.uk (UK third-party seller) | Great Britain | Yes, non-EU | Checkout or on delivery (+ €6.95 An Post fee if unpaid) |

-| Amazon Haul | China | Yes — non-EU | Import Fees Deposit or on delivery |
+| Amazon Haul | China | Yes, non-EU | Import Fees Deposit or on delivery |

-| Probiotic.ie | Dublin, Ireland | No — EU-based | No duty applies |
+| Probiotic.ie | Dublin, Ireland | No, EU-based | No duty applies |

-Buying supplements on Amazon — what Irish customers need to know
+Buying supplements on Amazon, what Irish customers need to know

 The complication for supplements is that many supplement brands on Amazon are sold by third-party sellers shipping from the UK or US.
-This makes the customs outcome unpredictable from order to order — you need to check the dispatch location every time.
+That makes the customs outcome unpredictable from order to order, so you need to check the dispatch location every time.
+Supplements also do not classify uniformly for customs, so a mixed basket from a non-EU seller can attract one or several €3 charges.

 If you want guaranteed customs-free supplement delivery without checking dispatch locations on every order, an Irish-based retailer removes the uncertainty.
 Probiotic.ie ships all orders from Dublin within the EU.
 Because the goods are already in EU circulation, no import customs duty applies on orders delivered within Ireland, the price you see is the price you pay, and orders are regulated under FSAI food supplement guidelines.